 5. Plano Balloon Festival

 Plano Balloon Festival is held each September at Oak Point Park and Nature Preserve.
 With attendees exceeding 90,000, it’s easily one of the city’s largest celebrations.
-The fun-filled festival lasts three days and is topped with live music, sumptuous food, fireworks, tethered balloon rides, kiddie rides, shopping, crafts and other family-friendly fun.
+The fun-filled festival lasts three days and is topped with live musical acts, sumptuous food, fireworks, tethered balloon rides, kiddie rides, shopping, crafts and other family-friendly fun.

 6. Kenny’s Smoke House